 Ann-Kristin Becker, M. Sc.
 Econ.

-Ann-Kristin Becker is a research associate and Ph.D. candidate at the Institute for Economic Policy at the University of Cologne since summer 2021.
+Ann-Kristin Becker was a research associate and Ph.D. candidate at the Institute for Economic Policy at the University of Cologne from summer 2021 to Spring 2025.

 She is currently a visiting scholar at the Centre for Economic Performance at the London School of Economics.
 She holds a B.Sc. in Mathematics from the University of Lübeck and an M.Sc. in Economics from the University of Cologne.
 Ann-Kristin gained experience working as a Carlo-Schmid Fellow and as an consultant to the United Nations High Commissioner for Refugees in Geneva.
 Her research focuses on the economic impact of industrialisation and resource extraction on labour markets and the long-term effects of migration on economic cooperation.
 Ann-Kristin Becker also conducts research on climate policy.